 One of the hardest parts of investing is not actually making the decision to invest, it is what follows.
 We make a decision to invest and we form an expectation at some point in time, and from that point in time this expectation will be challenged every day by reality.
 The investment can drop significantly in value one day on the back of bad news, or its price can jump all of a sudden without explanations.
 It is also possible that nothing happens for a long period of time.
 So, our assumptions and nerves get constantly tested by the market, by peers, etc. While we expect, many things can happen.

 There are ways to mitigate the discrepancy between our expectations and the events that unfold, or at least to deal with our gut reactions.
 But risks are inevitable.
-Financial markets were precisely created to transfer risks from entrepreneur to investors.
+Financial markets were precisely created to transfer risks from entrepreneurs to investors.

 Put money and expect.
 Even if everything goes as planned and your money gets returned with additional profit, you may not have enjoyed the experience throughout.

 Driving businesses and economies sometimes implies that entrepreneurs must make difficult decisions, or at least decisions that are not necessarily aligned with your set of values.
 And as an investor, you might indirectly put additional pressure for these decisions to be taken (as not honouring the financial expectations of investors sometimes have more consequences for companies than firing employees).
 Not to mention the scandals that can occur.
-It does not feel great to see a company you believed in, and you are associated with, makes newspaper headlines for the wrong reasons.
+It does not feel great to see a company you believed in, and are associated with, makes newspaper headlines for the wrong reasons.

 There is a big focus nowadays on responsible investing, transparency, corporate responsibility, etc. While this could potentially lead to a better financial world, some argue it comes at the detriment of potential returns.
 We will leave this debate for another day.
 The point is more that you should invest in business that are aligned with your values (be it ethical, familial, religious, philosophical, etc.) and a fortiori if these values are important to you.